-It was offered by Indonesian born investor Raymond Joe, who paid Coles $38 million for it in November 2016 – a deal which reflected a low 4.94 per cent yield.
+The centre was offered by Indonesian born investor Raymond Joe, who paid Coles $38 million for it in November 2016 – a deal which reflected a low 4.94 per cent yield.

 On a 1.8 hectare site at the high-profile corner of Gaffney and Sussex Street, the centre includes 6283 square metres of retail area and a large open-air car park.

 Fifteen non-discretionary retailers tenant the property which returns annual rent of approximately $2.7 million.

 The site is not far from the Lincoln Mills Homemaker Centre which includes an 11,500 sqm Bunnings, a 3800sqm Harvey Norman and a 2000 sqm Officeworks.